victorkolis/LispMaster/Books/LandOfLisp/CH2_CreatingYourFirstLispProgram/GlobalVariables.md

 ### Defining the small and big variables

 A variable that is defined globally in Lisp is called a *top-level-definition*.
-We can create new top-level definitions with the `efparameter` function:
+We can create new top-level definitions with the `defparameter` function:

 1.1
 \>`(defparameter *small* 1)`